THE HEART OF THE MATTER

-THE HEART OF THE MATTER**

 Like with any chronic illness/ailment/disease, the bearer of the condition learns how to best cope in everyday settings, in everyday situations.
 What other option exists?

 Yes, I am an insulin-dependent diabetic — or if it makes you feel better, I am a person with insulin-dependent diabetes.
-But I am also: brave and strong, yet sometimes weak and scared; a mighty warrior, yet sometimes a timid cloak-bearer; a wild woman with hopes and dreams, yet sometimes a shy girl with fears and doubts; a hard worker with a go-go-go get ‘er done attitude, yet sometimes a person who needs a time-out, a sit-down, a reboot, a rest, and a well-balanced snack, or an extra dose of insulin.
+I am also: brave and strong, yet sometimes weak and scared; a mighty warrior, yet sometimes a timid cloak-bearer; a wild woman with hopes and dreams, yet sometimes a shy girl with fears and doubts; a hard worker with a go-go-go get-‘er-done attitude, yet sometimes a person who needs a time-out, a sit-down, a reboot, a rest, and a well-balanced snack (or an extra dose of insulin).

 I am no different than you, except I devote a lot of time, effort, and work to fit in with other people’s expectations.

-Because what it all comes down to is the heart of the matter.
-The heart of the afflicted.
+Really — because what it all comes down to is the heart of the matter, the heart of the afflicted.
 So, let me sway your opinion of me as I simply live the best life I am given—alongside you, living yours.

 Darlene leads a simple life as a momma, teacher, homemaker, small business-owner, country girl, and a Type 1 Diabetes advocate.
 Out here in these tangled inter-webs she also has been a storyteller, photographer, and poet.